Sienci-Labs/Resources/addons/addons-common/addons-tls.md

 1. Jog the machine to a place on your wasteboard where you can conduct a manual tool change safely

-1. Navigate to Tool Changing tab then adjust the Manual Tool Change Location
+1. Navigate to Tool Changing tab then adjust the **Manual tool change location**
     - First press Grab button to get the X and Y values
     - Then enter 0 for the Z, so that collisions do not occur